Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If your sitter is a smoker, ask them to consider chewing nicotine gum while they're on the job.
 It will help prevent cravings for a cigarette while also not leaving your house smelling like smoke.

-You want a sitter that actively plays with your kids and keeps them engaged, but there's a line between playing nicely and getting a bit rough.
-Particularly if your kids are a bit older.
+You want a sitter that actively plays with your children and keeps them engaged, but there's a line between playing nicely and getting a bit rough.
+Particularly if your children are a bit older.

 Keeping things toned down will help prevent injuries.

-Most parents are in agreement that babysitters should never yell at kids or spank them.
+Most parents are in agreement that babysitters should never yell or spank children.

 Make sure you explain in detail how your babysitter should handle discipline, and what they need to do if your child is misbehaving.
-They should aim to use the same discipline strategies that you as the parent would normally use, to keep things consistent.
+To keep things consistent,they should aim to use the same discipline strategies that you as the parent would normally use.

-Your babysitter might feel bored if they're babysitting at night and your kids are just in bed.
-But that's not an invitation to have their friend or partner come over to your home unannounced.
+Your babysitter might feel bored if they're babysitting at night and your children are just in bed, but that's not an invitation to have their friend or partner come over to your home unannounced.

 You're paying them a good hourly rate to do a job, not to hang out with their friends.
 Plus you as the homeowner are responsible for anyone they bring into your home and have liability if anything goes wrong.